Mcdonoughd/CH1010/README.md

 Lecture Outlines (1,2,3):
-&nbsp;    Lectures taken grouped by time before each of the three exams.
+&nbsp;    Lectures slides grouped by time before each of the three exams.